This git merge strategy gives teams a controlled path to move code from development to production without promoting unfinished work.

 git checkout master

-git merge stage
+git merge stage5) Sync stage back into dev

 git checkout dev